Frequently Asked Questions

 Volunteers helping refugee families start new lives report that their own lives, communities, and families have been enhanced as a result.

 How do we know it is safe?
 Who does the background checks?

-The U.S. vetting process of refugees is the most rigorous screening process in the world.
+The US vetting of refugees is the most rigorous screening process in the world.
 It often takes several years to complete because the safety and security of the American people is always the top priority.

-A refugee and his/her family must first decide that they wish to permanently resettle and integrate into a new country and culture.
-(Note that the vast majority of refugees do not choose to resettle, waiting instead to return home when conditions there improve.)
-Refugees then apply to the United Nations, which works with the U.S. and other nations to select and assign them to a given country.
-Once a refugee family is assigned to the U.S., the National Counterterrorism Center, the FBI, the Department of Homeland Security, the Department of State and the Department of Defense investigate the family.
-The refugees are fingerprinted and their identities are verified through a myriad of biometrics.
-They are subjected to various background checks, including checking for prior political or criminal activity.
+Once a refugee family has decided to permanently resettle and integrate into a new country and culture they can apply to the United Nations, which works with the US and other nations to assign them to a given country.
+When they are assigned to the US, the National Counterterrorism Center, the FBI, the Department of Homeland Security, the Department of State and the Department of Defense investigate the family.
+Refugees are fingerprinted and their identities verified using all available biometric means.
+They are subject to background checks, including checking for prior political or criminal activity.
 (More details at uscis.gov.)

-Before coming to the U.S., refugees participate in Cultural Orientation (CO) overseas.
-Medical exams are conducted to make sure they carry no communicable diseases and to determine what level of U.S. health care needs they will have.
-The women, children, and men invited to become Americans don't get a free ride.
-They take out loans to pay their airfare to the U.S. They arrive legally, fully documented, with many skills but often without English and without much money.
-They appreciate the things we often take for granted: Freedom, Security, Opportunities.
+Before coming to the US refugees participate in Cultural Orientation.
+Medical exams are conducted to make sure they carry no communicable diseases and to determine what level of U.S. healthcare they will need.
+The men, women, and children are required pay for their airfare; they often borrow from family or take loans.
+These new Americans enter our country legally, fully documented and with many skills.
+They rarely speak English and they have very little money; but they appreciate the things we often take for granted: Freedom, Security, Opportunities.